Sharath15eUR/Sriram/networking training/module 3 and 4/Q-4/readme.md

 ![](images/image%20copy%203.png)

 ```
-thus it is trouble shooted and the network has been properly configured
+thus the network has been troubleshooted and the network has been properly configured

 ```